On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 \subsubsection{Relative Activity Cardinalities}

-In general, binary \declare constraints are interpreted as expressing some form of co-existence and/or temporal ordering between activity pairs.
+Binary \declare constraints are, in general, interpreted as expressing some form of co-existence and/or temporal ordering between activity pairs.
 However, as highlighted in~\cite{DBLP:journals/is/SmedtWSV18}, they also impose bounds on the \emph{relative frequencies} between activity pairs.
 For example, \constraint{Alternate Succession}(\activity{A}, \activity{B}) imposes that every \activity{A} must be followed by exactly one \activity{B}, and \activity{A} cannot recur before the required \activity{B} has occurred, leading to a 1...1 cardinality, where each \activity{A} corresponds to exactly one \activity{B}, and vice versa.
-We refer to such constraints as expressing \emph{relative activity cardinalities} and, as a further refinement, we distinguish \emph{outgoing} and \emph{incoming cardinalities} using the temporal ordering given by the constraint template.
+We refer to such relations as \emph{relative activity cardinalities} and, as a further refinement, we distinguish \emph{outgoing} and \emph{incoming cardinalities} based on the temporal ordering imposed by the constraint.
 Specifically, the outgoing cardinality refers to the number of times the follower activity can occur after the predecessor activity has occurred, while the incoming cardinality refers to how many times the predecessor can occur before the follower occurs.